actris-cloudnet/cloudnetpy/docs/source/api.rst

 Modules
 =======

-The CloudnetPy modules contain several additional lower level functions that can be useful for development, testing and resarch purposes.
+The CloudnetPy modules also contain several additional lower level functions that can be useful for development, testing and research purposes.

 cloudnet.categorize
 -------------------